ericlink/mdp/README.md

 ## todo

 ### features
+- [ ] fixup markdown inline images to use base path of .md file they are in
 - [ ] keep scroll position on reload
 - [ ] autosave sometimes doesn't refresh (file watcher issue?)
 - [ ] vim keymappings